Family Support Division (Governmental Child Support)

 California's Department of Child Support Services Organization (CDCSS)

-Get information on paternity, child support enforcement, the child support process and other pertinent information regarding support issues.
+Get information on parentage, child support enforcement, the child support process and other pertinent information regarding support issues.

 California Family Codes

-California rules on paternity and child support and other family codes.
+California rules on parentage and child support and other family codes.